-Our program emphasizes a diversity of methodologies across the arts, humanities, and sciences.
-Our flexible curriculum urges students to explore courses across university departments with focuses on critical theory, cultural studies, psychology and cognition, ethnographic and comparative studies, and performance practice.
+The University of Oregon graduate program in musicology (PhD and MA) emphasizes a diversity of methodologies across the arts, humanities, and social sciences.
+Our flexible curriculum urges students to explore the university by taking courses that engage with cultural studies, literary theory, psychology and cognition, ethnography, comparative studies, and performance practice.
 By participating in a transdisciplinary scholarly community, students develop original research that puts them at the forefront of a changing discipline.
+We also offer graduate specializations in Historical Performance Practice (in collaboration with the Oregon Bach Festival) and Ethnomusicology.

-Our award-winning faculty promotes an open and collegial community featuring professional development workshops, weekly symposia for peer feedback, guest lecturers and special events.
+Our award-winning faculty promotes a collegial community featuring professional development workshops, weekly symposia for peer feedback, guest lecturers and special events.

 Our curricular offerings are steeped in a vibrant intellectual life on campus, which exposes students to cutting-edge scholarship from: